sumnerevans/sumnerevans.com/content/posts/travel/2023-fosdem/fosdem/index.md

 opportunity to get to get to know some more cool people and hear about their connection to the Matrix ecosystem.

-{{< figure
-      src="./images/burgers.jpg"
-      link="./images/burgers.jpg"
-      target="_blank"
+{{<figure
+  src="images/burgers.jpg"
   title="Getting burgers with a bunch of Matrix developers and enthusiasts" caption="The Matrix community is full of interesting and talented people from around the globe."
 >}}

 ## It's Go Time!